ianizaguirre/SlackSloth/README.md

 &nbsp;

 # Context
-**SlackSloth** is an Express application which helps users of Slack keep track of long team URL names/password combinations, so they can have an easier time remembering that information when wanting to sign into there Slack teams on a different computer.
+**SlackSloth** is an Express application that helps users of Slack keep track of long team URL names/password combinations.

 ---
 &nbsp;